 Shatner: There's no right way to hit a woman.
 Leela: Then do it the wrong way!

-Justice League: In a full on brawl between the Justice League and Gorilla Grodd's Society in one episode, Giganta, a woman the size of a several story building, causes Superman to pause by doing the "You wouldn't hit a lady, would you?" routine.
+In a full on brawl between the Justice League and Gorilla Grodd's Society in one episode, Giganta, a woman the size of a several story building, causes Superman to pause by doing the "You wouldn't hit a lady, would you?" routine.
 So Wonder Woman announces that she would and promptly decks her.
+(Superman does hit female villains, though, so it wouldn't have worked for long.)

 Justice League heavily averts this in general though.
 Hawkgirl in particular tends to get beat up on quite a bit.